Adaptive Off-Policy Inference for M-Estimators Under Model Misspecification: Practical Strategies for Covariance Estimation

 will satisfy the conditions of \cref{assumption:converges_var}. \end{proposition} Although this may seem restrictive, GLMs are a notable class of models that have a score function that satisfies these conditions.
-In our settings, GLMs will have a score function of the form.
+In our settings, GLMs will satisfy a first order condition of the form

-where $z : \R^{d} \times |\mathcal{A}| \rightarrow \R^{p}$ denotes some deterministic transformations of $(X{t},A_{t})$ (e.g. one-hot encoding of $A_{t}$, interaction terms between $A_t$ and $X_t$) and $\psi(\cdot)$ is the inverse-link function that maps $\theta^{T}z(X_t,A_t)$ to the mean under the (possibly misspecified) working model.
+where $z : \R^{d} \times |\mathcal{A}| \rightarrow \R^{p}$ denotes some deterministic transformations of $(X_{t},A_{t})$ (e.g., one-hot encoding of $A_{t}$, interaction terms between $A_t$ and $X_t$) and $\psi(\cdot)$ is the inverse-link function that maps $\theta^{T}z(X_t,A_t)$ to the mean under the (possibly misspecified) working model.
 In this case, we have:

 \cref{prop:glm} simplifies the variance estimation task, as it converts the problem of estimation of potentially very high-dimensional covariance matrices into a simpler question of estimating conditional means and variances of $Y_{t}$.
-Note that $f_t$ can be the same model that was used in the definition of the MAIPWM estimator (\cref{eqn:hat_theta}) so this procedure only requires the management of an additional second model targeting the squared residuals, $(Y_t - f_t)^{2}$.
+Note that $f_t$ can be the same model that was used in the definition of the MAIPWM estimator (\cref{eqn:hat_theta}) so this procedure only requires the management of an additional second model targeting $\E\left[Y_t^{2} |X_{t},A_t = a \right]$.
 In the case where $m_{\theta}$ is \emph{not} linear in $y$, then Jensen's inequality implies that a straightforward plug-in estimate is not available since $\E\left[\dot{m}_{\theta}(X_t,A_t,Y_t) \right] \ne \dot{m}_{\theta}(X_t,A_t,\E[Y_t])$.
 In these cases, more complicated methods of density estimation will be required.